microsoft/msr-morello-automation/work-bus/docs/azure_setup.rst

     $resgrp = New-AzResourceGroup -Name morello-github -Location "UK South"

-* Create a storage account and the Function App with managed identity for the :doc:`github-reflector`.::
+* Create a storage account and a Function App with managed identity for the :doc:`github-reflector`.::

     $stacc = New-AzStorageAccount -ResourceGroupName $resgrp.ResourceGroupName `